-It is against the law to discriminate against someone because of their sex, race, disability, sexual orientation, marriage and civil partnership, pregnancy and maternity, age, gender reassignment, civil partnership and religion or belief/non-religion or belief.
+It is against the law to discriminate against someone because of their age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, and sex or sexual orientation.

 What are the types of discrimination?

 There are four main types of discrimination.